 That’s pretty much everything we can say about the features of Roomba 770 and 880.
 If you take a closer look the chart, you’ll see that the Roomba 880 is a superior robotic vacuum that has more advanced features.

-By just having a remote control, larger dustbin and more vacuuming power is enough to see the superiority of Roomba 880.
+The remote control, larger dustbin and more vacuuming power are enough to gauge the superiority of Roomba 880.

 5. Cleaning Capabilities